 6. What is a Landing Page

 A landing page is a place you land after pressing on the URL on the Facebook Ad.
 This does not refer to the homepage of a website but rather the URL destination that you chose to send people who click your Facebook Ad.
 If your healthcare business goal is to get more patients for your facial procedures then your landing page will be about facial procedures.
 The landing page doesn’t need to look good, its main goal is to get the potential customer’s name, email, and phone number so your front desk can call them and book them an appointment.

 The number one goal of a landing page is to promote the product in detail on this page after the user clicks on the ad link.

 Unlike Google Ads where the landing page needs a lot of information to increase quality score, with Facebook Ads, all you need on the landing page.
-This will usually include: call to action, lead form, and the offer.
+This will usually include a call-to-action, lead form, and offer.
 The nice part about the Facebook landing page is that you don’t need to spend too much time making the page look good.

 The reason for this is that most people are browsing on their phones which have small screens anyway.
 The key is to get customers to fill out their email, name, and phone number, so your front desk can call them and book them their first appointment.

 Want to start advertising on Facebook, but don’t know where to start?
 We have marketers ready to assist you!